-As an Electronic Warfare Operator you will find yourself working with an extensive range of communications technologies and analytical tools, working to protect our forces and gather information for input into the intelligence cycle.
+As an Electronic Warfare Operator (EWOP), you will find yourself working with an extensive range of communications technologies and analytical tools, working to protect our forces and gather information for input into the intelligence cycle.

 - SpecialisationIntelligence, IT and Communications

 For future intakes, you will join the Army as an IT Specialist, before branching into a specific trade towards the end of basic training: Either Electronic Warfare Operator, Information Management Specialist, Information Systems Operator, Radio Frequency Technician or Systems Engineer.

 As an Electronic Warfare Operator, you will find yourself working with an extensive range of communications technologies.
 You will detect, intercept, collect, identify, analyse and exploit electronic emissions contained within the electromagnetic spectrum.

 You will work in a team environment, sometimes in high pressure situations, to detect electronic emissions and analyse the information you have collected.
 During your training, you will be taught to operate a number of military radios and other voice and data communication networks.
 This will be done in a variety of scenarios, Electronic Warfare Operators can expect to work from hard standing buildings, out of vehicles or on foot.